Compute

 2. Choose Select Server to Scan.
 The backup creation dialog box is displayed.

-3. In the Create Backup dialog box, select a backup vault, set a backup file name, and click OK.
+3. In the Create Backup dialog box, set a backup file name, and click OK.

 3. In the Fix dialog box displayed, select I am aware that if I have not backed up my ECSs before fixing vulnerabilities, services may be interrupted and fail to be rolled back during maintenance. and click Auto Fix.